 Of course, nobody liked a tax evader, then or now.

-But over the past few years – perhaps spurred along by the backlash that followed in the wake of the financial crisis – politicians, the media, and the public has cast a harsher eye on tax avoidance, too.
+But over the past decade or so – perhaps spurred by the popular backlash that followed the financial crisis, and boosted by the cost of living crisis more recently – politicians, the media, and the public have cast a harsher eye on even seemingly legitimate tax avoidance, too.

-I feel this has made the distinction between evasion and avoidance more difficult for the average person to be sure of than before.
+This has made the distinction between evasion and avoidance blurrier than it was.